-Below, very basic example text is provided for each proposal element to give teams a sense of the type of information the judges are seeking.
-This simple text is provided to help teams get started, but should not constrain their thinking about the proposal topic nor limit the level of detail in their responses.
+Below, very basic example text for a suborbital-spaceship and high-altitude balloon proposal is provided for each proposal element to give teams a sense of the type of information the judges are seeking.
+This simple text is provided to help teams get started but should not constrain their thinking about the proposal topic or limit the level of detail in their responses.